Extension, deformation and categorification of $\text{AssDer}$ pairs: Introduction

 \section{Introduction}

-Algebraic structures, such as Lie algebras, associative algebras are important in various area of mathematics and physics.
+Algebraic structures, such as Lie algebras and associative algebras are important in various areas of mathematics and physics.
 Algebras are also useful via their derivations.
+If the algebra $A$ is a polynomial algebra in $n$ variables, some special types of derivations (locally nilpotent, locally finite etc.) are studied extensively in the literature.
 One can construct a homotopy Lie algebra out of a graded Lie algebra with a special derivation \cite{voro}.
 In \cite{coll} the authors use noncommuting derivations in an associative algebra to construct deformation formulas.
-Derivations are useful in control theory and gauge theories in quantum field theory \cite{ref-1, ref-2}.
-Algebras with derivations are also studied from operadic point of view \cite{loday, doubek-lada}.
+Derivations are useful in control theory and gauge theories in QFT \cite{ref-1, ref-2}.
+Algebras with derivations are also studied from an operadic point of view \cite{loday, doubek-lada}.
 Recently, the authors in \cite{tang-f-sheng} considered Lie algebras equipped with derivations (also called LieDer pairs).
-More precisely, they study central extensions and deformations of LieDer pair from the cohomological point of view.
+More precisely, they study central extensions and deformations of LieDer pairs from a cohomological point of view.

-In this paper, we consider a pair of an associative algebra $A$ together with a distinguished derivation $\phi_A$.
+In this paper, we consider a pair of associative algebra $A$ with a distinguished derivation $\phi_A$.
 Such a pair $(A, \phi_A)$ of an associative algebra with a derivation is called an AssDer pair.
-If the algebra $A$ is polynomial algebra in $n$ variables, some special type of derivations (locally nilpotent, locally finite etc.) are studied extensively in the literature.
-For instance, to consider polynomial flows and also in connection to fourteenth problem of Hilbert as well (see in \cite{Nowicki2002} and references).
 It is also known as a differential algebra in the literature and is itself a significant object of study in areas such as differential Galois theory \cite{magid}.
-Recently, the authors in \cite{ban} defined Hochschild homology for AssDer pairs motivated from noncommutative geometry.
+Derivations on unital, commutative associative algebras are also related to Lie-Rinehart algebras (cf. Proposition \ref{derivation-lie-rinehart}).

-Here we construct a cohomology for an AssDer pair, study their central and abelian extensions, and formal one-parameter deformations.
-Its Lie algebraic counterpart follows the results of \cite{tang-f-sheng}.
+Here we construct a cohomology for an AssDer pair, study their central extensions, and formal one-parameter deformations.
 We relate the cohomology of an AssDer pair with the cohomology of the corresponding commutator LieDer pair.
-This cohomology together with the homology defined in \cite{ban} might be starting point to study cyclic theory for AssDer pairs.
-Additionally, we define and study categorified derivation on a categorified associative algebra and relate them with homotopy derivations of $2$-term $A_\infty$-algebras.
+This cohomology might be a starting point to study cyclic theory for AssDer pairs.
+Additionally, we define and study $2$-derivations on associative $2$-algebras and relate them with homotopy derivations of $2$-term $A_\infty$-algebras.